Sebor/nagios-api/README.md

  GET /services : get all configured services
  GET /servicestatus : get all servicestatus
- GET /servicestatus/<servicename> : get service status for this service
+ GET /servicestatus/<servicename> : get service status for this service GET /host/<hostname>/force : schedule force checks for all services of <hostname>
 ```

 #### External Commands